Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 25.11.14  Fixed handling of empty lines inside numbered and bulleted lists.

 - 23.11.14  Fixed tag- dialog (try to parse any simple tags of wikitext unknown to wysiwyg): pass name of attributes of wikitags to special.js using own special attribute (_fck_mw_tagattributes); removed extension specific predefined attribute list; do not use tag names of MW in tag -dialog (except converting source -tag to syntaxhighlight -tag).

 - 21.11.14  It is possible to enter also template definition with tag -dialog (template dialog, template.js, is preferred method to work with template definitions).